-He said the estimate yield loss for high value crops like oil palm, rubber and coconcut is 30%
+He said the estimate yield loss for high value crops like oil palm, rubber and coconut is 30%

 The February 5 report said that out of a total PhP 402.72 million losses as of February 5, rice suffered the biggest loss at PhP 118.9M followed by coconut at PhP 115.7M, corn at PhP 110.8M, rubber at PhP 48.3, oil palm at PhP 5.9 M, cacao at PhP 2.3M, and coffee at PhP 713,406.

-Then President Gloria Macapagal-Arroyo inaugurated the terminal building and the 1.2 kilometer concrete runway of the Central Mindanao Airport in M’lang in November 2009 but the airport, a brainchild of Emmanuel Pinol, North Cotabato governor from 1998 to 2007 and Vice Governor from 2007 to 2010.
+Then President Gloria Macapagal-Arroyo inaugurated the terminal building and the 1.2 kilometer concrete runway of the Central Mindanao Airport in M’lang in November 2009 but the airport, a brainchild of Emmanuel Pinol, North Cotabato governor from 1998 to 2007 and Vice Governor from 2007 to 2010, has not been operational.

 A cow grazes not far from the runway of the Central Mindanao Airport in Barangay Tawan-tawan, Mlang, North Cotabato in this file photo taken on August 3, 2015.
 MindaNews photo by TOTO LOZANO